angvp/django-changuito/README.md

 ## Some Info

-From the original project were I based, sadly I just renamed the project since is not officialy dead and continued my work on this project
+This is from the original project that I've forked, I just renamed the project since is not officialy dead and continued my work on this project

 ```
-This project was abandoned and I got it and added tests and South migrations, and I will be maintaining it from now on.
+This project was abandoned and I got it and added tests and South migrations,
+and I will be maintaining it from now on.
 ```

 ## A note on the authors of this project

 This project is a fork of django-cart which was originally started by Eric Woudenberg and followed up by Marc Garcia <http://vaig.be>, and then continued by Bruno Carvalho, which adds a lot of stuff and then wasn't much aware of the status of the project.
 The last change ocurred in Jan 29 2012.
 Bruno and other authors added tests and cool stuff and we are thankful for that, and we will continue with that spirit.